Isabelle-Moura/mentor-class/README.md

 ### 👉 Before we start our documentation, I would like to say something.
 I want to dedicate this whole project to:
   - God, Jesus and Blessed Mary;
-  - To my beautiful and wonderful family: mom, Nana, Jéssica, Grandpa and Grandma, I love you guys so badly!;
+  - To my beautiful and wonderful family: mom, Nana, Jessie, Grandpa and Grandma.
+I love you guys so badly!;
   - And, last but not least, to my incredible teachers: Prof. Lucas Perdigão, Profa.
 Letícia Porto Soares and Monitor Pedro Souza;

-### Without you all this wouldn't be possible.
+### Without you guys, this wouldn't be possible.
 Thank you!

 ##